 What Happens when Parents Can’t Decide or Don’t Agree on Parenting Time

 Parenting time schedules during a divorce or custody proceeding can be negotiated or mediated between the parents.
 If the parents cannot agree on a parenting time, a judge will be forced to decide a parenting time order.
 Judges generally prefer that parents reach this agreement themselves based on the belief that parents are often in the best position to determine what’s best for their children.
 The judge is required to decide a parenting time order based on the best interests of the children.

-- In these cases, a judge will often enlist the help of a 3rd party neutral, like a Guardian Ad Litem or a Custody Evaluator, to thoroughly investigate the family situation and provide a recommendation.
+- In these cases, a judge will often enlist the help of a third party neutral, like a Guardian Ad Litem, Parenting Time Expeditor, or a Custody Evaluator, to thoroughly investigate the family situation and provide a recommendation.

-- What’s appropriate for parenting time will depend on the family and the child, particularly his/her age.
+- What’s appropriate for parenting time will depend on the family and the child.

-- What’s best for the child will be determined on a case by case basis.
-There are 12 factors listed in Minnesota Statutes 518.17 which the court is required to use to make this determination.
+- What’s best for the child will be determined on a case-by-case basis.
+However, there are 12 factors (Minnesota Statutes, Chapter 518.17, Subdivision 1) which the court is required to use to make this determination.

 How Can I Get Additional Parenting Time?

 One way a parent may get additional parenting time with a child is to provide child care while the other parent is working.
 For example, instead of daycare, a before or after-school program, and/or hiring a babysitter while one parent is working, the other parent would care for the child(ren) during this time.
 A judge may grant additional parenting time for child care to a parent when the arrangement is reasonable and in the best interests of the child.

 In addition to the arrangement being reasonable and in the best interests of the child(ren), the following factors also impact the court’s decision:

 1. The ability of the parents to cooperate;